johanhaleby/javalin.github.io/pages/docs/docs.md

   This is a very important design decision!
 Many people talk about doing this, but I find it rare in practise, and some existing event sourcing frameworks makes this difficult or non-idiomatic.
 * Simple: Pick only the libraries you need, no need for an all or nothing solution.
 If you don't need subscriptions, then don't use them!
 Use the infrastructure that you already have and hook these into Occurrent.
 * Occurrent is not a database by itself.
-The goal is to be a thing wrapper around existing commodity databases that you may already be familiar with.
+The goal is to be a thin wrapper around existing commodity databases that you may already be familiar with.
 * Events are stored in a standard format ([cloud events](https://cloudevents.io/)).
 You are responsible for serializing/deserializing the cloud events "body" (data) yourself.
   While this may seem like a limitation at first, why not just serialize your POJO directly to arbitrary JSON like you're used to?, it really enables a lot of use cases and piece of mind.
 For example:
   * It should be possible to hook in various standard components into Occurrent that understands cloud events.
 For example a component could visualize a distributed tracing graph from the cloud events